AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 - F14 (Recurring invoices) - allows users to add a recurring invoice to the batch.

 - F16 (Vendor Maintenance) - interrupts the entry of an invoice to allow users to work with A/P vendor records.
-Refer to Working With Vendor Records for additional information.
+Refer to [Working With Vendor Records](#working-with-vendor-records) for additional information.

-The Invoice Review screen appears after pressing <F4> (Invoice review) at the A/P Invoice Posting screens.
+The Invoice Review screen appears after pressing &lt;F4&gt; (Invoice review) at the A/P Invoice Posting screens.
 During the course of using the Invoice Review screen, the following options can be used:

 - *2=Change* - the A/P Invoice Posting (Change) screen appears (see below).
 The user can make numerous changes to the invoice including editing, adding and deleting items.

 - *4=Delete* - the invoice is deleted from the batch.
-After entering *4* in the selection column next to the voucher number of the desired invoice, press <Enter>.
+After entering *4* in the selection column next to the voucher number of the desired invoice, press &lt;enter&gt;.

 The values of the following fields (listed in alphabetical order) are system-generated when POs are transferred to Accounts Payable from DAC Purchasing:

 - **Cost Center** - the cost center number which is used when posting the invoice.
 The value of the **Dft cost center** field (described above) is used as the default value of the **Cost Center** field.
 The Cost Center field name will be different if another value is entered for the **Cost cntr hdr** field of the Company Maintenance (G/L) screen.
-Refer to Working With Company G/L Options for additional information.
+Refer to [Working With Company G/L Options](#working-with-company-gl-options) for additional information.

 - **Desc** (30,a) - the A/P item’s description.
 Refer to [Working With A/P Item Records](#working-with-ap-item-records) for additonal information.

 - **Disc due** - the date by which the vendor must receive payment for the distributor to qualify for a cash discount.
 Refer to Working With Terms Records for information about the **Disc due days** and **Disc due dte** fields which are used to calculate the discount due date.
 Also refer to [Working With A/P Options](#working-with-ap-options) for information about the **Take A/P Disc If Past Due Date** field which can be used to make discounted payments to vendors when an invoice is past due.

 - **Discount** - *Y* (yes) designates that the distributor can qualify for a cash discount for the item, and the calculated amount of the discount appears.
-Refer to Working With A/P Item Records for information about the Discount allowed field.
+Refer to [Working With A/P Item Records](#working-with-ap-item-records) for information about the Discount allowed field.

-    Refer to Working With Company A/P Options for information about the Allow discount override field which designates if the values of the Discount fields can be changed when processing invoice batches.
+    Refer to [Working With Company A/P Options](#working-with-company-ap-options) for information about the Allow discount override field which designates if the values of the Discount fields can be changed when processing invoice batches.

 - **Due date** - the date by which the vendor must receive payment before the invoice is considered past due.
-Refer to Working With Terms Records for information about calculating the payment due date.
+Refer to [Working With Terms Records](#working-with-terms-records) for information about calculating the payment due date.

 - **G/L Account** - the account number that is debited when posting the invoice.
 Refer to [Working With A/P Item Records](#working-with-ap-item-records) for information about the **G/L Account** field.